nprapps/dailygraphics/README.md

 Connecting to a Google Spreadsheet
 ----------------------------------

 New graphics by default point to the main [app-template](https://github.com/nprapps/app-template)'s copy spreadsheet template.
-If you want to use this spreadsheet template as the basis for your project, make a copy and save it to the shared NPR folder in Google Drive.
+If you want to use this spreadsheet template as the basis for your project, make a copy of it first.

 To connect this spreadsheet (or any spreadsheet) to your graphic, update the ```graphic_config.py``` file in your graphic's folder with the ID of your spreadsheet: